Optimal variance stopping with linear diffusions: Proof of Theorem (Case (I))

-From Lemma \ref{lemma stop}, we know that for $x<z_c$ the optimal stopping time to the embedded quadratic problem \eqref{eq associated} is $\tau_{(0,z_c)}$, where $z_c$ is a point that maximizes $\frac{z^2-2cz}{S(z)}$.
+\item[Theorem \ref{theo main}\eqref{theo main Sim}] By Theorem \ref{theo main game} and Proposition \ref{prop game}\eqref{item pilkku} for a unique optimal strategy $c^*$ played by the inf-player, there exists a corresponding essential strategy $(0,z_{c^*})$.
+Now we will show that if $\frac{S'(z)}{S(z)}z$ is non-decreasing, the essential strategy $(0,z_{c^*})$ satisfies the condition $A'_c((0,z_{c^*}),c^*)=0$, indicating it to be an optimal strategy for the sup-player.

+\begin{enumerate}[1.] \item Let $z_c$ be the greatest point that maximizes $\frac{z^2-2cz}{S(z)}$.
 It is clear from Lemma \ref{lemma stop} that there is at least one such maximizer.
-We show that under the assumed monotonicity condition, it is the only one.
+Now will show that under the assumed monotonicity and differentiable conditions, it is the only one.